 When a power cut hits, most people desperately try to remember where they put the candles.
-However, this is 2020 and frankly, technology has progressed to the point where this is simply unnecessary.
+However, this is 2020 and frankly, technology has advanced to the point where this is simply redundant.
 Instead, why not prepare by buying a powerful yet inexpensive LED lantern?

 Zoom Out: The 12 Best LED Lanterns For 2020

 |Category||LED Lantern||Number of units|

 |Swiftrans Camping Lantern||2|

 |Best Mid-Budget Lanterns||AYL StarLight||1|

 |UST 30-DAY Duro||1|

 |Best Lantern for Campings||MalloMe LED Camping Lantern||4|